vasi/lzopfs/README.md

 * `--index-root=DIR`.
 For some formats, lzopfs needs to create auxiliary index files.
 It tries to put them next to the input files, but sometimes that's not great, such as if that's a read-only disk.
 This option tells lzopfs to put them somewhere else.

-* `--gzip-block-factor=SCALE`.
+* `--block-factor=SCALE`.
 Gzip input files can require rather large auxiliary index files.
 This option tunes just how large they'll be: the larger SCALE is, the smaller index files you'll have, but the more expensive random access will be.
 The default is 32.

 ## What compression formats are supported?